datapfranc/datapfranc.github.io-src/content/BRD_preslayer.md

 #### Review

 `REVIEW` table is, by far, our biggest table and needs to be distributed optimally.
 Its distribution key should correspond to one FK that often gets used for joining another large table.
 Two logical candidates are `book_id` for table `WORK` or `reviewer_id` for table `REVIEWER`.
-At this point, it is quite difficult to know whether our analysis of reviews will be against users demographic or book information (or both), so without real utilization audit we'll have to decide arbitrarily... and that's ok:  one advantage of the layered-architecture is that we can always re-build  Presentation-layer following any changes of optimization goals (Integration-layer safely keeps our data)!
+At this point, it is quite difficult to know whether our analysis of reviews will be against users demographic or book information (or both), so without real usage trend we'll have to decide arbitrarily... and that's ok:  one advantage of the layered-architecture is that we can always re-build Presentation-layer following any changes of optimization goals (Integration-layer safely keeps our data)!

-Let's assume `book_id` is the best candidate for this, and hence colocate reviews with their associated books data.
-However, another good candidate would be `reviewer_id` but this can only be determined much later after .
-The
+Let's assume `book_id` is the best candidate for this, and hence co-locate reviews with their associated books data.

-We decide to sort rows based on review's date to optimize time-series chart.
+As for the sorting, we'll sort rows based on their review's date as a way to optimize time-series report.

 The compression chosen by Redshift was ....